CPPM Procedure Chapter D: Payment Processing

 - a completed Indemnity form (FIN 369A) (PDF) (government access only) for payments not exceeding $5,000 CAD, or Indemnity form (FIN 369) (PDF) (government access only) for payments that exceed $5,000 CAD, or original cancelled cheque is on hand.

 Indemnity provides legal protection should the original cheque be cashed after a replacement has been issued.
 Its purpose is to indemnify the Province against the duplicate payment.
-By signing the indemnity, the payee is stating that he/she has either:
+By signing the indemnity, the payee is stating that they have either:

 - never received, or